Enas-Ijaabo/REST-Countries-API-challenge/README.md

+# Short Background

+This is a simple React app I worked on in the beginning of my on going journey of learning about and working on FE and React projects.

 # Frontend Mentor - REST Countries API with color theme switcher

 Using React, the challenge is to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.